What are social security bend points?

 Let’s start with a few introductory comments because you need to understand a little about social security before we can go right to the bend points.

-You do pay Medicare taxes on the whole amount (1.45% for each the employer and employee) but the social security tax (6.2% for each) stops at the wage base.
-So, how much is the social security wage base?
+You do pay Medicare taxes on the whole amount (1.45% for each employer and employee), but the Social Security tax (6.2% for each) stops at the wage base.
+So, how much is the Social Security wage base?
 Well, it changes every year.

-Above, you can see the social security wage base (the maximum amount you are taxed on for the purposes of social security every year).
+Above, you can see the Social Security wage base (the maximum amount you are taxed on for Social Security every year).

-As a high earner, you stop paying FICA taxes above the wage base.
-But of course, this limits the amount of social security credit you earn each year as well.
+You stop paying FICA taxes above the wage base as a high earner.
+But of course, this also limits the amount of social security credit you earn yearly.
 That is the point of this blog….
 What are the social security bend points, and how do you maximize them even if you retire early?

-Now, you understand that even if you earn infinity for one year, you will not max out your social security.
+Now, you understand that you will not max out your social security even if you earn infinity for one year.

-Next, we need to consider inflation, as money used to be worth more than it is today.
+Next, we must consider inflation, as money used to be worth more than it is today.

 Social Security Index Factors and Bend Points